notahat/machinist/README.markdown

 a value.
 It then saves and reloads the Post.
 (It throws an exception if the Post can't be saved.)

-For attributes that need to be unique, you can call the `sn` method from within the attribute block to get a unique serial number for the object.

 You can override values defined in the blueprint by passing a hash to make:

     Post.make!(:title => "A Specific Title")

 If you want to generate an object without saving it to the database, replace `make!` with `make`.

-You can refer to already assigned attributes when constructing a new attribute:

-    Post.blueprint do
-      author { "Fred Author" }
-      body   { "Post by #{object.author}" }
-    end

-### Named Blueprints
+### Unique Attributes

-Named blueprints let you define variations on an object.
-For example, suppose some of your Users are administrators:
+For attributes that need to be unique, you can call the `sn` method from within the attribute block to get a unique serial number for the object.

     User.blueprint do
-      name  { "User #{sn}" }
-      email { "user-#{sn}@example.com" }
+      username { "user-#{sn}" }
     end

-    User.blueprint(:admin) do
-      name  { "Admin User #{sn}" }
-      admin { true }
-    end

-Calling:

-    User.make!(:admin)

-will use the `:admin` blueprint.

-Named blueprints call the default blueprint to set any attributes not specifically provided, so in this example the `email` attribute will still be generated even for an admin user.

-You must define a default blueprint for any class that has a named blueprint, even if the default blueprint is empty.

 ### Associations